Joel Salatin: Why America Needs a ‘Food Emancipation Proclamation’

 Exactly.

-You you you want a liberty solution.
+Yeah, you want a liberty solution.

-You want can we solve this with freedom?
+Can we solve this with freedom?

 So I'm not interested in being an abolitionist necessarily.

-So that those of us who want to escape the shackles of the of the regulatory system and and take ownership of our of our food choices can do so.
+What I do want is a viable underground railroad so that those of us who want to escape the shackles of the regulatory system and take ownership of our food choices can do so.

-Um so suddenly now really good food is available to non-wealthy people.
+So suddenly now really good food is available to non-wealthy people.

-Food deserts would go away because empty lots could be turned into you know food things and people could make food in their kitchens and um and and and and offer it there in the community, then there would be an on ramp for thousands and thousands of young farmers with small acreages to be able to make a full-time living on their farm.
+Food deserts would go away because empty lots could be turned into food things and people could make food in their kitchens and offer it there in the community.

-There isn't really a danger to this large scale farming system through this, is there?
+There isn't really a danger to this large-scale farming system through this, is there?

-But they don't want to be challenged to be better.
+They don't want to be challenged to be better.

 You don't need to do anything.

-Let them do let them do their thing.
+Let them do their thing.

 Just let these people do their thing.

-Well now, but now you're telling me why they should be scared.
+Well, but now you're telling me why they should be scared.

-They which is why they don't want this to happen.
+And they should be, which is why they don't want this to happen.

 Right.